 - Green Hills Cottage: Amidst the most beautiful architecture and luxurious interiors, the hotel features various modern facilities.
 The resort provides a front desk, room service, parking, laundry, rental, and currency exchange.
 The rooms provide comfort with amenities like television, telephone, tea/coffee maker, attached bathroom and other essential bathroom toiletries.

 What are some temples near Lakshman Temple in Rishikesh?

 Some of the temples near Lakshman Temple Rishikesh are:

 - Mansa Devi Temple: Mansa Devi Temple is a Hindu temple for goddess Mansa, on top of Bilwa Parvat in Haridwar, Uttarakhand.
-Also popular as ‘Bilwa Tirth’, this temple is among the panch tirth within Haridwar.
-‘Mansa’ means ‘wish’, hence it is a popular belief among the devotees that the goddess fulfils their wishes.
+Know as the panch tirth within Haridwar the temple is popular among devotees as ‘Bilwa Tirth’.
+‘Mansa’ means ‘wish’, and it is believed by the devotees that the goddess fulfills their wishes.

-These temples are also a part of the Char Dham Yatra destinations within Uttarakhand.
+These temples are also a part of the Char Dham Yatra Tour Packages destinations within Uttarakhand.